GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

 Notice that our query is structured such that `hashtag.hashtag` is a child node of `tweet.hashtag`.
 However, we are searching for "parent" tweet nodes that contain hashtags with `user` text, so we use a **reverse edge** (`~`) to look at the relationship in the opposite direction as normal.
-In our Dgraph [schema]({{% ref "/#schema" %}}) we added the `@reverse` directive to the `tweet.hashtag` predicate so Dgraph would automatically compute the reverse edge for us.
+In our Dgraph [schema]({{% ref "/#creating-the-schema" %}}) we added the `@reverse` directive to the `tweet.hashtag` predicate so Dgraph would automatically compute the reverse edge for us.

 ---

 Back to the `Search` component logic.
-We saw how the client app uses the `useDgraphGlobal()` hook in the [Hooking Into useDgraphGlobal](#hooking-into-usedgraphglobal) section, but the call to that hook in the `Search` component has a few extra arguments to briefly discuss.
+We saw how the client app uses the `useDgraphGlobal()` hook in the [Handling Global Dgraph State](#handling-global-dgraph-state) section, but the call to that hook in the `Search` component has a few extra arguments to briefly discuss.

 ```ts
 useDgraphGlobal({